Understanding Shared Short Codes, Why They’re Being Eliminated, and What to Do About It

-There are a few different reasons that telecom providers like AT&T are working towards eliminating shared short codes.
+There are a few different reasons that telecom providers like AT&T and T-Mobile are eliminating shared short codes.
 Let’s take a look at each one now:

 Spam prevention – Spam prevention is likely one of the main reasons that shared short codes are being eliminated.
 Spam phone calls and SMS text messages were worse than ever in the past few years, with more than 30.1 billion robocalls being made in 2017 alone.

 Alongside robocalls, spam text messages – which are often phishing scams meant to steal your identity – are becoming more common.
 And, unfortunately, due to the cost-effectiveness of using a shared short code, and the ability to hide the entities using a single short code, most of these messages were sent using shared short codes.
 Because of this, it seems likely that the elimination of shared short codes is, at least in part, an anti-spam measure.

 Enhanced short code reliability – When wireless carriers detect spam messages, the entire short code is blocked.

 This means that legitimate businesses who happened to share a short code with a spammer may have their offers and promotional messages blocked – and they won’t even know why.

 Eliminating shared short codes will address this issue, as each business entity must purchase and run their own short code, without sharing it with others.
 In turn, this enhances the reliability and deliverability of short code SMS messages.

 Innovation in 10DLC messaging – The final, and perhaps most important reason for the elimination of shared short codes is innovation in 10DLC (10 digit long code) messaging.
 The CTIA (Cellular Telecommunications And Internet Association) has decided that, as long as a 10DLC number follows certain rulesets, it can be allowed to transmit A2P (application to person) enterprise messaging.